 May 21, 2014

 Beloved Mrs. Z Passes Away

-Ruth Ziolkowski (1926-2014) passes away after a short battle with Cancer.
+Ruth Ziolkowski (1926-2014) passed away after a short battle with cancer.
 Her passion, persistence, vision and leadership was and will always be an inspiration to us all.

 Focus has turned to finishing work on the outstretched arm and hand of Crazy Horse along with the horse's mane.
 A pointing boom was installed late 2014 to allow for precise measuring.
 Most of the work that will continue on this area of the mountain will be done by hand.

 Monique Ziolkowski and Jadwiga Ziolkowski, daughters of Korczak and Ruth, complete first year as Foundation CEOs with Dr. Laurie Becvar as the President/COO and the three of them comprising the Executive Management Team.
 Dawn Ziolkowski, the second of Korczak and Ruth’s ten children, passes away July 12th after a long battle with cancer.
 The Manitou arrived in May.
 Vaughn Ziolkowski and Caleb Ziolkowski, grandsons of Korczak and Ruth, are hired and join the Mountain Crew.
 The focus on the Carving is almost entirely on Crazy Horse’s Hand and the Horse’s Mane.